-Edinburgh Napier is delighted to host the Jim Haynes Living Archive.
-Jim is a cultural icon.
-He has played a major role in the theatre and literary life in Edinburgh, London and Paris, from the 1960s to the present.
+Edinburgh Napier is delighted to be the permanent home to the Jim Haynes Living Archive.
+Jim Haynes is a cultural icon and has played a major role in the theatre and literary life in Edinburgh, London & Paris, from the 1960s to the present.

 "Jim was a man of many facets.
 He expanded our perspective by opening conversations which collided art, literature, drama and science.
 Marking his death in January 2021, we celebrate his infectious curiosity, his ability to challenge and to explore human behaviours.
 The Jim Haynes Living Legacy which Jim generously donated to Edinburgh Napier University in 2016 and the subsequent associated research continues to provide students, academics and members of the public with a rich, insightful collection that continues to inform our perspective and understanding."

 Andrea Nolan, Vice Chancellor

 Jim Haynes founded the Paperback Bookshop in 1959, the first paperback-only bookshop in the country and an early fringe venue near Edinburgh’s George Square.
 He co-founded and co-produced Edinburgh’s Traverse Theatre Club, the 1962 Writers Conference and 1964 Drama Conference with other key Scottish arts figures like John Calder and Richard DeMarco.